 - We have and will continue to celebrate student learning outcomes achieved in partnership with Microsoft

-Microsoft and their global network will support our goal of delivering more engaging, collaborative and relevant learning by:
+Microsoft and their global network supported our goal of delivering more engaging, collaborative and relevant learning by:

 - Facilitating relationships with global thought leaders and innovative schools worldwide, to help us improve learning via virtual universities